learn-co-curriculum/dsc-categorical-variables-regression/README.md

 orig_dummies = pd.get_dummies(data["origin"], prefix="orig")
 ```

-Next, we'll remove the original columns from our data and add the dummy columns instead
+Next, let's remove the original columns from our data and add the dummy columns instead

 ```python